Kya-Allen/Comparing-Autoeroticisms/README.md

 The data is split into two datasets, each corresponding to either the control group (Control_group_responses.csv), or the effect group (Adjustment_group_responses.csv).
 The effect in question is an adjustment to the wording of the items of the Anatomic subscale of the Generalized Autogynephilia Scale [citation].
 Each subject was randonly assigned to either the control group or the effect group using a Google Apps Script which, upon clicking the link, would automatically use a random number generator to randomly render either the Google Form with the unadjusted items, or the Google Form with the adjusted items.

 The data is from an online convenience sample.
-The link to the Google Apps Script was shared on several sites such as Twitter, and Subreddits of various topics, tags on tumblr etc. A list of each exact platform/community where the link was posted, along with available details on the number of likes/impressions on the post will be made available in the additional materials.
+The link to the Google Apps Script was shared on several sites such as Twitter, and Subreddits of various topics, tags on tumblr etc. A list of each exact platform/community where the link was posted, along with available details on the number of likes/impressions on the post will be made available in the [appendix, at the bottom].
 We did not ask respondents to specify where they found the survey, so we can't be sure where responses come from.

 All subjects were required to indicate that they were 18 years or older, and that they consented to what was outlined in the Informed Consent Block. [see in appendix, at the bottom]